EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ## Update the DbContext to include the Identity tables

 Next step is to configure our `DbContext` class so that it includes the new tables that we need from the Identity library.
-So let's go to `VehicleQuotes/Data/VehicleQuotesContext.cs` and update it to do so:
+So let's go to `VehicleQuotes/Data/VehicleQuotesContext.cs` and update it to do so.

 We need to include these new `using` statements at the top of the file so that we have access to the classes that we need from the NuGet packages we just installed: